Mahafuj1843/office-lunch-menu-management/README.md

 ## Setup instructions

+First, Add the username and password to the database URL in the .env file.

-First, install all dependency for Backend:
+Then, install all dependency for Backend:

 ```bash
 npm i